zopefoundation/Zope/docs/zdgbook/TestingAndDebugging.rst

 - Zope will not fork into the background in debug mode, instead, it will remain attached to the terminal that started it and the main logging information will be redirected to that terminal.

-Normally, debug mode is set using the '-D' switch when starting Zope, though you can set the environment variable directly if you wish.

 By using debug mode and product refresh together you will have little reason to restart Zope while developing.